 Divi is compatible with almost every theme.
 It has integrations with most of the popular WordPress plugins.
 Moreover, it has one of the biggest pre-designed kits and template libraries.
 All these enable you to scale up your website with functionalities.

 Note: What is known as widgets in Elementor are called modules in Divi.

 Divi vs Elementor: Key Differences Between Them

 To decide which page builder is the best between Divi and Elementor, we must understand the differences between their features, widgets, and other key factors.
 This section will help you take a closer look into them in this section.
 Get started!

 Divi has a relatively traditional user interface.
 It comes with a plain interface.
 You won’t instantly find any module once you land on it.
 First, you have to select a row and column(s).
 Only after that will you get options to see modules and add them to that area.
 It will take you maximum five-ten minutes to understand its total ecosystem.

 On the other hand, Elementor has an extremely modern user interface.
-You’ll get a widget panel on the right sidebar.
+You’ll get a widget panel on the left sidebar.
 You can scroll them from top to bottom.
 You can find your desired widget by scrolling or typing its name in the search box.
 You can define rows and columns by clicking the plus (+) icon and then drag-and-drop widgets.